Bayesian Conversations: Introduction

-We thus investigate the following main question: When are mediator protocols more effective than Bayesian conversations?
-In particular, when is it worth hiring a mediator?
-It turns out that the answer to this question is subtle and it depends on how incentives are defined.
-Our paper is an exploration of this topic under different incentive models which we describe below.

-\shuran{I dropped the part about belief distributions and rephrase the first sentence of the following paragraph.} We compare the power of communication protocols in terms of the eventual outcomes that can be reached.
+We compare the power of communication protocols in terms of the eventual outcomes that can be reached.
 To that end, we will assume that a Bayesian game will be played after the conversation.
 In order to avoid issues like equilibrium selection, we will further assume that only one player (Alice) has a non-trivial action, and the payoffs depend on three things: (i) Alice's chosen action; (ii) Alice's type; and (iii) Bob's type.
-In that scenario, Alice's chosen strategy depends on both her type and her belief about Bob's type.
+In this scenario, Alice's chosen strategy depends on both her type and her belief about Bob's type.
 Given that her belief about his type is a function of the communication protocol, the conversation will directly affect the payoff of both parties.

 A protocol is designed by an external party and proposed to the agents.
-Since Alice is the only agent with a non-trivial action, she always weekly prefers to participate in the communication protocol.
-After all, she can always ignore the communication and choose the action based on the prior.
-We will consider three increasingly stronger notions of voluntary participation for Bob.
-All three notions compare the outcome of the communication protocol with the outcome obtained when Alice plays only based on her type and her prior belief about Bob's type:
+Since Alice is the only agent with a non-trivial action, she always weakly prefers to participate in the communication protocol -- after all, she can always ignore the communication and choose an action based on her prior.
+Bob, however, needs to be incentivized to participate in the protocol.
+This will take the form of an ex-post IR constraint: for any realization of types and transcripts of the communication protocol, Bob prefers the protocol outcome to the outcome when Alice plays only based on her type and her prior belief about Bob's type (i.e., when no conversation or signaling occurs).

-\begin{itemize} \item {\bf Ex-ante IR}: Before learning his type, Bob prefers executing the protocol.
-In this model, Bob takes expectations over his type, Alice's type and the randomness of the protocol. \item {\bf Interim IR}: After learning his type, Bob prefers executing the protocol.
-In this model, Bob takes expectations over Alice's type and the randomness of the protocol conditioned on his type. \item {\bf Ex-post IR}: Bob doesn't regret executing the protocol even after observing its final transcript.
-In this model, Bob takes expectations over Alice's type conditioned on his type and the final transcript of the protocol. \end{itemize}

-In all the IR models described above, Bob's decision is between a full execution of the communication protocol and no-communication.
-We say that in this case, Bob is \emph{committed}, i.e., if he accepts participating, he faithfully executes the protocol until the end.
-We also consider a fourth-model which we called \emph{non-committed}.
-Before sending each message, Bob evaluates whether he prefers continuing and having Alice choose an action using the full transcript of the protocol versus stopping at that point and having Alice use only the partial transcript of the protocol in her decision: